AbhijeetNagarkar/ThinkBridge/README.md

  feature file mentioned the given workflow of assignment and runner file contain the configuration
  I have generated output as html along with Junit using format(cucumber options in runner class)

+ We can Run the Project using JUnit.

+ Just Right click on Project->Run->Junit